Editor's Picks

 ✓ Pros

-- Class schedule, instructor biography, and community storytelling sections are all naturally accommodated within the template's layout, giving fitness studios and community spaces the functional architecture they need without sacrificing the visual identity that makes Rotate memorable.
+- Class schedule, instructor biography, and community storytelling sections are built into the layout without sacrificing visual identity.

 ✗ Cons